stat545ubc-2022/Zhongze-Chen-Mini-Data-Analysis/milestone2/mini-project-2.md

     ## 6 10364 <NA>                 YES        NO       NO            4    1952 NO
     ## # … with abbreviated variable names ¹​sprinkler_system, ²​emergency_power,
     ## #   ³​no_of_storeys, ⁴​year_built, ⁵​barrier_free_accessibilty_entr

+Before, the dataset has multiple values of facilities as column.
+Therefore, I tidied the data to have a single `facilities` column, where each value is a facility.

 Tidy: